artcryptorg/proofofart/README.md

 # Art + Blockchain = Future
-Together with the community, I explore the common ground between art and blockchain.
+Together with the community, We explore the common ground between art and blockchain.
 And then we put it into practice.
 ## Blockchain makes the art market safer
 Upon creation, ownership and trade history can be tracked on a publically verifiable ledger (blockchain).
 This helps combat issues like plagiarism and can be used to verify copyright of images.
 ## Blockchain expands the market